Autism and memory: Working memory and autism

-Characteristics
+Working memory in autistic individuals shows mixed outcomes depending on the task type.
+Verbal working memory may be affected, particularly when tasks involve complex sequences and social interactions.
+Visual working memory, on the other hand, can be very strong in detail-oriented tasks, depending on the individual.
+Research suggests that autistic individuals rely less on semantic associations and instead focus on precise details, consistent with the weak central coherence theory.

-Global working memory characteristics
+Global working memory

-Beversdorf finds that because autistic individuals are not as reliant on contextual information (i.e. comparing typically related schemas) to aid in memory consolidation, they are less likely to rely on semantically similar cues (ex.
-Doctor-Nurse vs. Doctor-Beach).
+Beversdorf finds that autistic individuals are not as reliant on contextual information (i.e. comparing typically related schemas) to aid in memory consolidation; they are less likely to rely on semantically similar cues (ex. doctor–nurse vs. doctor–beach).
 Thus, an autistic individual would fare well on discriminating and recalling accurate items from false items.

 Bennetto, Pennington and Rogers investigated the degree of cognitive impairment in autistic individuals with an emphasis on illuminating the latency in executive functioning.
 Findings suggested a hindrance in temporal order, source, free recall and working memory.
 However, their participants did exhibit capable short and long-term memory, cued recall and the capacity to learn new material.
 In sum, they suggested that there is both a general deficit in global working memory and a specific impairment in social intelligence where the former is exacerbated by the latter and vice versa.

-Other evidence points towards unique mnemonic strategies used by autistic individuals wherein they rely less on semantic associative networks and are less constricted by conventional word-word associations (ex.
-Orange-Apple).
-This may be due to abnormalities in MTL regions.
+Other evidence points towards unique mnemonic strategies used by autistic individuals wherein they rely less on semantic associative networks and are less constricted by conventional word-word associations (ex. orange–apple).
+This may be due to abnormalities in medial temporal lobe regions.
 Thus, autistic individuals may have the capacity for more abstract but robust associations.
-Firth addresses this with the term "weak Central Coherence", meaning a reduced tendency for processing information in context and integration of higher-level meaning.
+Firth addresses this with the term weak central coherence, meaning a reduced tendency for processing information in context and integration of higher-level meaning.
 This may explain why autistic individuals have a heightened capacity for noticing seemingly disjointed details.
-For example, in the Embedded Figures Test (EFT) autistic individuals exhibited a faster and heightened ability to locate the target because of their diminished reliance on global perception.
+For example, in the embedded figures test (EFT), autistic individuals exhibited a faster and heightened ability to locate the target because of their diminished reliance on global perception.

 In a study conducted on autistic children, it was shown that neurocognition influences word learning in autistic children.
 The process of syntactic development requires a child to match co-occurrences of words or parts of words (morphemes) and their meanings.
 This process can depend on working memory.
-The limited short term verbal memory paired with working memory may be the reason of language delay in children with autism.
+The limited short-term verbal memory paired with working memory may be the reason of language delay in children with autism.
 According to the result of this experiment the group with autism was able to perform the part of the test with nonlinguistic cues which depended on working memory but failed to pass short-term memory and the linguistic part of it.
 This explains the delay of language in autistic children and neurocognition is an important contributor to it.